innovation stage gate process

 Where Stage Gate Processes Can Go Wrong

 An innovation stage gate process is only as strong as its execution.
-When teams add too many steps or unnecessary gates, it creates friction and slows progress.
-Without clear, objective criteria at each gate, decisions become inconsistent and hard to defend.
+When teams introduce too many steps or unnecessary gates, friction increases and progress slows.
+Without clear, objective criteria at each decision point, approvals become inconsistent, subjective, and difficult to justify.

-To succeed, the stage gate process must be lean, focused, and supported by connected systems that offer transparency and accountability at every stage.
+To succeed, the innovation stage gate process must remain lean, focused, and supported by connected systems that provide transparency, accountability, and clear ownership at every stage.

 Modernizing the Stage Gate for Today’s Innovation Teams